anchpop/wise_mans_haskell/README.md

+With the relase of [Joy of Haskell](https://joyofhaskell.com/), I consider this resource no longer necessary.
+I created it because I felt there were few good beginner Haskell tutorials (I'm not very fond of Learn You a Haskell and I wanted something with exercises).
+For that reason, I've decided to stop maintaining it and took down it's website.
+Thank you everyone!

+### For posterity

 This is a beginner's Haskell guide by me, Andre Popovitch!
 My goal is for this to be a useful resource to give a Haskell newcomer.
 I welcome any typo fixes, wording changes, etc. so if you have any of these to contribute, please leave an issue/pull request.
 You can also find me on the [Functional Programming Discord](https://discord.gg/6XQC7KA) under the name @likliklik, or at my email (`andre@popovit.ch`).
 I'm always happy to help answer Haskell questions.

 While this is a beginner's guide, I want to cover advanced and useful topics!
 Here are the topics that are currently on the agenda: